On the generating functions of pattern-avoiding Motzkin paths: The algorithm

-which implies its generating function is $\Delta_{HH}(x) - C(x)$.
-Although this is a legitimate method for enumeration, this set minus will prevent you from easily sampling the Motzkin paths.
-Therefore our algorithm instead continues to apply the theorems so as to only use disjoint unions and Cartesian products.
+which implies its generating function is $\Delta_{HH}(x) - C(x)$.~Although this is a legitimate method for enumeration, due to the set difference operation above, the sampling of the Motzkin paths will not be efficient.
+Therefore our algorithm instead continues to apply the theorems in order to only use disjoint unions and Cartesian products.

-In Equations~\eqref{eq:UHHDfirstiteration}, we need to expand further the sets $\av{HH} \cap \co{H}$, $\av{HHD}$, and $\av{HD}$.
-We first apply Theorem~\ref{thm:startwithH} to get
+In Equations~\eqref{eq:UHHDfirstiteration}, we need to expand further the sets $\av{HH} \cap \co{H}$, $\av{HHD}$, and $\av{HD}$.~We first apply Theorem~\ref{thm:startwithH} to get

 Note, $\av{D}$ is precisely $\{H\}^*$.

 We then apply Theorem~\ref{thm:avoidorcontain} to get

 By a similar argument as before the sets $\avu{-D, HD-} \cap \cou{H-}$ and $\avu{-D, HHD-} \cap \cou{HH-}$ are the empty set.
 For the remaining all of the patterns are local crossing patterns so we can apply Theorem~\ref{thm:cartesianproduct}.